section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

 - How to establish a link to the data objects in ADO.NET.
 - Create commands that will help to access the data objects using Micro Focus Visual Studio.

-### What is a data object
+### What is a data object?
 A data object is indeed a storage area that holds a value or a set of values.
-Each value could be accessed by using an object's identifier like a variable.
+Each value could be accessed by using an object's identifier as a variable.

 Furthermore, each object has its data type.

 For example:
-- Products, sales, and customer are examples of data objects of a sales database.
+- Products, sales, and customers are examples of data objects of a sales database.
 - Patients may be objects of a medical database.
-- Students, professors, and courses may be objects of an University database.
+- Students, professors, and courses may be objects of a University database.

 ### Basic ADO flow
-We will start by looking what `SQL Server's namespace` are, that governs data access.
+We will start by looking at what `SQL Server's namespace` are, governs data access.

 At the end of this article, we will go over different data providers.